RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 What is the bias audit requirement under Pillar 3?

-RIBO requires that brokerages audit AI outputs to ensure models perform as intended and that the outputs lack systemic biases.
+RIBO expects firms to audit and monitor AI outputs to ensure models perform as intended and are not subject to systemic biases.
+It does not prescribe a cadence, sample size, or methodology.

-The policy should name the trigger conditions explicitly.
-Typical triggers: confidential or privileged client information may have been disclosed to an unapproved AI tool, an AI-generated material misstatement reached a client, an unauthorized AI tool is detected on a brokerage device, or a client raises an AI-related concern.
+The policy should name the internal incident triggers explicitly.
+Typical internal triggers include: confidential or privileged client information may have been disclosed to an unapproved AI tool, an AI-generated material misstatement reached a client, an unauthorized AI tool is detected on a brokerage device, or a client raises an AI-related concern.

 Does the policy need to address Microsoft 365 Copilot specifically?